 - Do not expose your retainers to a lot of heat.
 It is possible to forget and leave items on your car’s dashboard when the weather is hot.
 Avoid leaving your retainers there, as well as don’t place them in the microwave or dishwasher.
 Further, never boil your retainers or always empty your clothes and bags’ pockets prior to throwing them into the washing machine.

 - Avoid careless handling.
 Whenever you go out to eat, keep your retainers in their box rather than the napkin because you can forget them there.
 If you do, the waiters will throw them away and you will need replacements.
 As well as this, do not wrap them in a piece of tissue because you might drop them.
 Keep your retainers away from pets because they love chewing on things.
 As for kids, they are curious about everything; so, keep your retainers away from them.

 Just like the things you should avoid when handling your retainers, there are those you should always do.
 Here they are:

 - Soak in a mouthwash and water solution.
 So, dilute equal amounts of mouthwash and water to temporarily make your retainer smell nice as well as kill germs.
-Seeing as mouthwash contains a tiny amount of alcohol, it is important to soak your retainers in it occasionally.
 This is to protect the plastic in your retainer.